DerCritter/ProcessingSketchesFhp/README.md

 ## Project // 3 Growing 3D Sphere
 ![Sketch2](Images/Sketch3a.png)
 ![Sketch2](Images/Sketch3b.png)
 Generation of a 3D sphere while moving the mouse from left to right.
 Several ellipses grow in the background.
-Press right click, the sphere changes its color.
+Press left click, the sphere changes its color.